justinethier/cyclone/_posts/2017-06-05-Using-the-C-Profiler-and-Debugger-with-Cyclone-Scheme.md

     gmon.out  inputs  outputs  tail  tail.c  tail.o  tail.scm
     [justin@justin-pc Cyclone]$ gprof ./tail gmon.out > report.txt

-Let's examine the start of `report.txt` to see the functions that are taking up the most of the program's runtime:
+Let's examine the start of `report.txt` to see the functions that account for most of the program's runtime:

     Flat profile: